 Lori Batcheller LMT, MPT, MA, CYT-500 is a licensed massage therapist, licensed physical therapist, and certified Kripalu Yoga instructor with over 20 years of experience helping to reduce people’s stress and pain and improve health and well being.
-Prior to establishing her practice in Boulder, CO she worked in the Healing Arts Department at Kripalu Center for Yoga & Health–the nation’s largest and most established center for yoga and health–where she taught guest yoga, writing and intentional collage workshops, practiced massage, and took dozens of workshops and trainings with world-renowned teachers in yoga and healing modalities including Somatic Mind/Body Therapy, Medical Intuition, Positional Release Therapy, Yoga Therapy, Chakra Yoga, and became a Reiki Master in the Usui tradition.
+Prior to establishing her practice in Boulder, CO she worked at Kripalu Center for Yoga & Health–the nation’s largest and most established center for yoga and health–where she taught guest yoga, writing and intentional collage workshops, provided massage and private yoga therapy for the Healing Arts Department, and took dozens of workshops and trainings with world-renowned teachers in yoga and healing modalities including Somatic Mind/Body Therapy, Medical Intuition, Positional Release Therapy, Yoga Therapy, Chakra Yoga, and became a Reiki Master in the Usui tradition.
 Lori uses a gentle yet effective eclectic approach to inviting the body/mind to release restricted patterns.
 Committed to ongoing education, Lori is studying for additional certifications in CranioSacral Therapy through the Upledger Institute and Myofascial Release with John Barnes, PT.
 She is also certified in Medical Massage for the neck and back.
 She served as a teaching assistant for Kripalu’s School of Massage and taught massage and modalities for Fort Morgan Community College‘s Physical Therapy Assistant Program.